 How can you keep your audience focused throughout a digital training session?

-Many different ingredients are used to create the perfect digital training session: rich content, innovative teaching, tools that are user-friendly and easy to use, etc. But do you know how to keep your participants focused during distance learning?
+Many different ingredients go into creating the perfect digital training session: rich content, innovative teaching, tools that are user-friendly and easy to use, etc. But do you know how to keep your participants focused during distance learning?
 What happens in our brains when we focus on a task?
-Here are a few tips on how to keep your learners focused for your forthcoming digital experiences.
+Here are a few tips on how to keep your learners focused for your upcoming digital experiences.

 How does focus work?